percona/pmm-doc/README.md

 - `.md` files in [Markdown](https://daringfireball.net/projects/markdown/) syntax for processing by [MkDocs](https://www.mkdocs.org/).

 You can edit whichever copy you like.
-The PMM Technical Writers will keep the two copies synchronised until a decision is made about which format to keep.
+The PMM Technical Writers will keep the two copies synchronized until a decision is made about which format to keep.

 - Sphinx/rst documentation is stored in the `source` directory.
 - MkDocs/md documentation is stored in the `docs` directory.